-Table 8-110.
+Table 7-92.
 Previous Investigations Summary, MMRP Site UXO-07, ASR #2.77a and #2.77b

-Previous Investigation/Action NIRIS Document Number Date Activities Expanded Site Investigation (CH2M, 2011) 007178 2011 An ESI was conducted to address the PA/SI recommendations to intrusively investigate the sources of geophysical anomalies identified as representing potential subsurface MEC.
+Previous Investigation/Action NIRIS Document Number Date Activities Preliminary Assessment/Site Investigation (CH2M, 2011) 004071 2009-2011 A field investigation was conducted to identify the presence and nature of MC contamination and evaluate the number and density of anomalies that represent potential subsurface MEC.
+Field activities included soil, groundwater, surface water, and sediment sampling and 10 percent DGM.
+Samples were analyzed for SVOCs, explosives residues, metals, and perchlorate.
+Metals detections exceeded screening criteria in all media except surface water.
+Nitrobenzene and perchlorate detections also exceeded screening criteria in groundwater.
+No unacceptable human health or ecological risks were identified during the HHRS and ERS.
+1,118 geophysical anomalies were present at the site, and an intrusive investigation was recommended.
+Expanded Site Investigation (CH2M, 2011) 007178 2011 An ESI was conducted to address the PA/SI recommendations to intrusively investigate the sources of geophysical anomalies identified as representing potential subsurface MEC.
 No MEC items were found.
 The MPPEH items that were excavated were inspected, certified, and verified as MDAS.
 Based on the environmental and MEC investigation results, NFA was recommended at Site UXO-07.
 No Action Decision Document (CH2M, 2013) 005814 2013 An NADD was finalized in 2013 to document NFA.
 ESS Determination Request (USMC, 2015) 006564 2015 Due to low probability of encountering MEC or MPPEH, the Base determined a UXO-qualified escort is not required to access the site.
 In addition, an ESS is not required to conduct future activities.
 3R Explosives Safety Education Program is required for all personnel accessing these locations.

-8.4.8 UXO-08-2.36-inch Bazooka Range, Base Chemical Smoke Chamber, and Nuclear, Biological, and Chemical Training Trail (ASR #2.182), and D-7 Gas Chamber (ASR #2.80)
+7.4.8 Unexploded Ordnance -08-2.36-inch Bazooka Range, Base Chemical Smoke Chamber, and Nuclear, Biological, and Chemical Training Trail (Archival Search Report #2.182), and D-7 Gas Chamber (Archival Search Report #2.80)

-Located within the boundaries of IRP Site 78, Site UXO-08 encompasses approximately 144 acres in the HPIA (Figure 8-92).
+Located within the boundaries of IRP Site 78, Site UXO-08 encompasses approximately 144 acres in the HPIA (Figure 7-77).
 Areas within UXO-08 include the 2.36-inch Bazooka Range, the D-7 Gas Chamber, and the Base Chemical Smoke Chamber and Nuclear, Biological, and Chemical Training Trail.
 The Range Identification and PA report (USACE, 2001) identified the D-7 Gas Chamber as being located at Building 756.
 The D-7 Gas Chamber is estimated to have been used from 1953 to 1961 and is thought to have primarily used tear gas.
 Base maps and the Range Identification and PA report indicate that the operation of the Base Chemical Smoke Chamber and Nuclear, Biological, and Chemical Training Trail took place from 1985 to 1987.
 The amount of chemical stimulants used during the facilities operation is unknown.
 Reports have indicated the presence of a suspected firing range, designated as the MCB Camp Lejeune Cantonment 2.36-inch Bazooka Range.
 Retired Base EOD personnel have reported the findings of bazooka rounds on several occasions and at various locations within Parade Grounds during the 1970s and 1990s.

-Figure 8-92.
+Figure 7-77.
 MMRP Site UXO-08, ASR #2.182 and #2.80

-Table 8-111.
+Table 7-93.
 Previous Investigations Summary, MMRP Site UXO-08, ASR #2.182 and ASR #2.80